tb0hdan/domains/README.md

 [![CloudSEK](https://raw.githubusercontent.com/tb0hdan/domains/master/logos/CloudSEK.jpg)](https://cloudsek.com)

 # Using dataset
-Raw (unpacked and unfiltered) data may be available at [https://dataset.domainsproject.org](https://dataset.domainsproject.org), though it is recommended to use Github repo.

 This repository empoys [Git LFS](https://git-lfs.github.com/) technology, therefore user has to use both `git lfs` and `xz` to retrieve data.
 Cloning procedure is as follows: